 The Hollyford Track is a fantastic option if you want a true sense of the wilderness in Fiordland National Park.
 It’s one of the most interesting hikes in Milford Sound.
 The track is only suitable for those with a reasonable level of fitness as well as previous hiking experience as sections of the track can be muddy and ill-defined.
 Depending on the season there may be unbridged streams and river crossings as part of your hike, so, always check the weather before you depart.

-The track starts at the end of the Lower Hollyford Road off SH94 and just after The Divide.
+The track starts at the end of the Lower Hollyford Road off SH94 (just after The Divide.)
 It is a 19 km drive from Milford Sound.
-The track takes most experienced hikers between 4 and 5 days but you can allow up to 8 days to complete this impressive track.
+Most people take around 4-5 days to complete The track takes most experienced hikers between 4 and 5 days but you can allow up to 8 the track, however, some people take up to 8.
 There are lots of huts you can stay in on your hike, all are on a first-come-first-serve basis and are listed below.

 The track takes you through lush forest, beside the Hollyford River, along impressive lakes such as Lake Alabaster and Lake McKerrow.
 It even passes through the now-abandoned Jamestown, a tiny farming village from the 1870s before taking you out onto the wild West Coast.
 The track ends at the sea at Martins Bay.
 For most of the track, you’d be forgiven for thinking you’re in Jurassic Park!